BhaveshWagh/learning-reactjs/calculator-app/README.md

-## Click on the to see live demo:--> https://eloquent-sundae-ba162e.netlify.app/
+## Click on the link to see a live demo :--> https://eloquent-sundae-ba162e.netlify.app/
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).